 Be prepared to provide the dispatcher with the following information: your name, your exact location (i.e., street address, building, floor, and room number), the nature of the emergency, and the physical condition of any injured persons.
 Remain on the line until the dispatcher informs you that he has dispatched a fire, medical, or police unit to your location.
 If you are not alone, ask someone else to wait for the emergency response unit outside of the building at the street in order to guide the emergency response unit to the site of the emergency.

 As soon as is feasible, please notify someone in the law school administration of the emergency:

-In the event of a non-emergency situation that requires police assistance (e.g., opening a locked classroom), call the Arlington Campus police office at 703-993-8070.
-If the duty officer is not in the office, the call will be forwarded automatically to the university dispatch center on the Fairfax Campus, which will notify the duty officer on the Arlington Campus (by radio) to respond to the situation.
+In the event of a non-emergency situation that requires police assistance (e.g., opening a locked classroom), call the Mason Square police office at 703-993-8070.
+If the duty officer is not in the office, the call will be forwarded automatically to the university dispatch center on the Fairfax Campus, which will notify the duty officer at Mason Square (by radio) to respond to the situation.